-As a convenience to parents and students, the Food Services Department has a pre-pay debit system.
-Parents can deposit any amount into their student's account with the account debited upon use.
-Students use their ID numbers for each purchase.

-Parents can make deposits into the debit account using a check, cash, or online.
-Payments made with cash or check may be placed in the box located in the main office.
-Parents can also deposit lunch money online through www.parentonline.net.
-Deposits utilizing this service have a nominal cost of 5% of the deposit.
+As a convenience to parents and students, the Food Services Department has a pre-pay debit card system.
+Parents can make deposits into the debit accounts using a check, cash, or online.
+Payments made with cash or check must be in an envelope marked Lunch Money/Your Child's Name and turned in at the start of the school day.
+Parents can also deposit lunch money online through www.schoolcafe.com.
+Deposits utilizing this service have a nominal processing fee.
 Parents can also use this online service (at no cost) to check the balance of a child's lunch account and meal purchase history.

-Food Service is not allowed to carry negative balances on student accounts in the National School Lunch Program.
-Please make every effort to be certain your student's lunch account is current.
+Food Service cannot carry negative balances on student accounts in the National School Meal Program.
+Please make every effort to make certain your child's lunch account is current.